IRAs: Types of retirement accounts

 Unlike a Traditional IRA, a Roth IRA is funded with after-tax income.
 And under current IRS rules, your contributions grow tax-free forever.
 Many financial planners counsel their clients to open a Roth IRA if they expect clients to fall within the same tax rate after they retire or when they are ready to make distributions.

 One advantage of a Roth IRA is that that you’re allowed to distribute earnings from your account tax-free if you are 5912 or older and have held the account for at least five years.
 If you distribute funds before you’re 5912, your earnings may be subject to income tax and an IRS 10% penalty.
 Another benefit long-term investors enjoy is that Roth IRAs do not have the Required Minimum Distribution (RMD) rule that Traditional IRAs do.
-You are not required to distribute earnings once you reach the RMD age required with a Traditional IRA, you can let your account grow tax-free.
+You are not required to begin taking distributions once you reach the RMD age required with a Traditional IRA, you can let your account grow tax-free.
 That’s why many people find Discover Roth IRAs so attractive.

 Roth IRA conversions